 Since interest on personal loans for paying off your taxes is generally not tax deductible, using this type of funding to pay your taxes won’t benefit you on next year’s taxes.
 So is there any benefit to taking out a loan to pay your taxes?

 If your wallet and bank account are slim, but you need to pay your taxes, a personal loan is one good option.
 Before taking out a loan, you should learn what the interest rate will be and compare that to the interest you would pay the IRS.
 Also, you should figure out the monthly payments on the loan to see if you can afford them.
-Additionally, if taking out a personal loan will help you avoid a tax lien, it might be a wise choice.
+Additionally, if taking out a personal loan online will help you avoid a tax lien, it might be a wise choice.
 It is certainly a better idea than not paying your taxes and having your property seized by the IRS.

 Tuesday, April 17 is the deadline for filing your 2017 taxes.
 Yet even though the date is nearly the same each year, it still creeps up on some people.
 A number of Americans end up not paying their taxes on time.
 Some don’t pay their taxes at all.
 Both groups face penalties from the IRS.